 Strain through a fine sieve or muslin.
 You have to press hard until all the liquid has separated from the solids.
 This will remove any left over solids.

 Place a couple of ice-cubes in each glass and pour over the thandai.

-Garnish with a few rose petals in each glass.
+Garnish with a few rose petals and saffron thread in each glass.

 Serve immediately in small glasses or 'kulhars', the earthenware Indian cups used by 'chai-wallahs' on railway stations.